RuPaul: Personal life

 RuPaul met painter Georges LeBar in 1994 at the Limelight nightclub in New York City.
 They married in January 2017.
 They have an open marriage; RuPaul has said he would not want to "put restraints" on the person he loves.
 The two split their time between a home in Los Angeles and a 60000 acre ranch in Wyoming.
 Environmentalists criticized them in 2020 after RuPaul revealed that they lease mineral rights and sell water to oil companies on their ranch, and allow fracking there.
 According to public maps, the ranch has at least 35 active wells.
 RuPaul previously held a climate-themed ball on his show to raise environmental awareness, leading to accusations of hypocrisy.

 RuPaul publicly endorsed Democratic nominee Hillary Clinton in the 2016 United States presidential election.
 He expressed dismay at Clinton's defeat by Republican nominee Donald Trump, saying, "The America that we have all fought so hard for, the narrative of love and peace and liberty and equality, it feels like it is dead."
 He has described doing drag as a "very, very political" act because it "challenges the status quo" by rejecting fixed identities: "Drag says 'I'm a shapeshifter, I do whatever the hell I want at any given time'."

-RuPaul started smoking cannabis at age 10 or 11.
-Since 1999, he has been sober and has not had alcohol, drugs, or tobacco.
+After nearly 30 years of struggling with substance abuse, in 1999, he decided to get sober and has not had alcohol, drugs, or tobacco since then.
 In 2020, he found out while appearing on the TV show Finding Your Roots that he and New Jersey Senator Cory Booker are "DNA cousins."
 In a 2013 interview, RuPaul said, "I'm not religious, but I do have spiritual practices like yoga and meditation and I do pray."